TSR: Trajectory-Search Rollouts for Multi-Turn RL of LLM Agents: Results and Discussion

 We analyze exploitation, exploration, and training stability using diagnostic statistics, shown exemplarily in \refig{fig:exploitation_exploration_stability_analysis} for the Sokoban task with the Qwen2.5-3B model.

 For exploitation, we analyze average training rewards in \refig{fig:average_reward}.
 Across all TSR variants, average rewards increase steadily over training, indicating effective learning and policy improvement.
-In particular, we see trends consistent with overall task performance: beam search has on average higher rewards, followed by lookahead and best-of-$N$.
-This indicates that TSR shifts the exploitation bias toward higher rewards, resulting in higher performance due to finding better trajectories compared to the instance filtering baseline.
+The trends are further consistent with the overall task performance: beam search has on average higher rewards, followed by lookahead and best-of-$N$.
+This indicates that TSR shifts the exploitation bias toward higher rewards, resulting in higher performance due to finding better trajectories.

 For exploration, we analyze rollout entropy in \refig{fig:rollout_entropy}, which measures the uncertainty of the model's token predictions.
 Across all methods, entropy decays smoothly over training, indicating that the agent is sufficiently exploring different strategies with uncertain outcomes in the beginning before converging to a more concentrated, exploitative behavior with a specific reasoning path.
-Importantly, TSR variants exhibit a similar entropy decay profile to the instance filtering baseline, suggesting that trajectory search rollout does not alter or destabilize exploration–exploitation dynamics.
+Importantly, TSR variants exhibit a similar entropy decay profile to the instance filtering baseline, suggesting that search-guided rollout does not alter or destabilize the exploration–exploitation dynamics.

-Furthermore, we analyze gradient norms in \refig{fig:gradient_norm} as a measure of training stability.
-Sharp spikes in gradient norms are indicative of the ``Echo Trap'' phenomenon and can lead to irreversible instability and mode collapse \cite{wang2025ragenunderstandingselfevolutionllm, xi2025agentgymrltrainingllmagents}.
-Across all methods, gradient norms remain within a narrow range without pronounced spikes, indicating stable training dynamics.
+Finally, we analyze gradient norms in \refig{fig:gradient_norm} as a measure of stability.
+Sharp spikes in gradient norms are indicative of the ``Echo Trap'' and can lead to irreversible instability and mode collapse \citep{wang2025ragenunderstandingselfevolutionllm, xi2025agentgymrltrainingllmagents}.
+Across all methods, gradient norms remain without spikes.